forderud/AppWebStream/README.md

 The FFMPEG-based encoder is not affected by any of the issues above.

 ### Browser support
-* Works best with Google Chrome.
+* Confirmed to work with Google Chrome, Microsoft Edge and Firefox.
-* Works partly with Microsoft Edge, but with high latency (https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/17410767/)
-* Mozilla Firefox & Safary doesn't work yet due to insufficient of [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) support
+* Safary doesn't work yet due to insufficient of [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) support